The diagram below displays an overview of the Jedox software architecture:

 Note: Excel Add-in must have a valid connection to a Jedox Web front-end server.

 When a web browser accesses Jedox Web, all the requests from the browser are made to the Jedox Web front-end server, such as Apache.
 Some of the requests trigger an action in the PHP part of the Jedox Web front-end Server.
-For example, many of the In-Memory DB-based dialogs in spreadsheets operate like this.
+For example, many of the OLAP-based dialogs in spreadsheets operate like this.
 Other requests pass through Apache (sometimes directly, sometimes through PHP), which then serves as a proxy to other backend components, Core and RPC.
-In turn, these three components sometimes contact the two “backends” – Integrator and In-Memory DB.
+In turn, these three components sometimes contact the two “backends”, Integrator and In-Memory DB.

-Jedox Web needs an “internal” connection to the Jedox In-Memory DB Server, because it uses it as a metadata storage.
-It also needs to carry out certain operations as a “super user” with similar rights like the In-Memory DB “admin” user.
+Jedox Web needs an “internal” connection to the Jedox In-Memory DB Server because it uses it as a metadata storage.
+It also needs to carry out certain operations as a “super user” with similar rights to the OLAP “admin” user.
 Like all connections to the In-Memory DB, these connections are made to its REST API, by default on port 7777 (or 7778 if the In-Memory DB uses https).

-When you log in to Jedox Web, the Web Frontend Server uses the login credentials that you type in to create a session in the In-Memory DB Server.
-The session lives at first in the php part of the Web frontend.
-It is used for most of the requests made when you browse the Web “studio” to fetch necessary metadata (such as file hierarchies) from In-Memory DB Server.
-It is, for example, used in some of the In-Memory DB Server-based dialogs in spreadsheets.
+When you log in to Jedox Web, the front-end server uses the given login credentials to create a session in the In-Memory DB.
+The session lives at first in the PHP part of the front end and is used to fetch necessary metadata (such as file hierarchies) from the In-Memory DB called through the Jedox Web interface.
+It is, for example, used in some of the OLAP-based dialogs in spreadsheets.

 When you open the Integrator in Jedox Web, Apache proxies the requests made by the browser to the RPC servlet in Tomcat, using Tomcat’s AJP interface port.
-The integrated scheduler allows you to manage automated and parallel data imports and exports.
+Note that in Linux environments, the two back-end components RPC and Integrator are executed in two separate instances of the Tomcat server, which allows separate configuration and monitoring of the two components.